By Elizabeth LaScala, PhD

 What is Kira?

 Kira bills itself as “the world’s only holistic admissions solution for higher education”.
 I’m quick to argue when words like “only” are thrown around, but evaluating this claim to fame is a very good way of understanding what Kira is and what it isn’t.
-It is a “solution” – not a new type of test, like the Casper (which evaluates situational judgement), or a new format like the MMI (multiple short interview questions often focused on ethical issues).
+It is a “solution” – not a new type of test, like the Casper (which evaluates situational judgement), or a new format like the MMI (multiple short interview scenarios and questions, often focused on ethical issues).
 It is a solution designed for “holistic” admissions, allowing candidates and admission committee members to achieve complex, school-specific processes in as streamlined a way as possible.
-In short, Kira is essentially a platform, one that is fully customizable to fit the exact needs and institutional priorities of the school.
+In short, Kira is essentially a platform, one that is customizable to fit the needs and institutional priorities of the school.

 Why would a school use Kira?

 Another way that medical schools (and other schools) have used Kira is for its “asynchronous interview” capabilities.
 This adds another layer to the virtual interview experience.
 Instead of being interviewed live, you are asked a question via a pre-recorded video, given some time to prepare your response, and then prompted to deliver your answer by video.
-When my clients have described to me, it sounds like a shortened MMI with no real person on the other side but still a very real recording of your live response.
+What my clients have described to me sounds like a shortened MMI with no real person on the other side but still a very real recording of your live response.

 What does this mean for you, the applicant?